Paras-Git1/flask-ecom/README.md

 Before running this application, make sure you have the following installed:

-- Python 3.7 or higher
+- Python 3.7 or higher (Avoid using Python 3.13 due to compatibility issues with SQLAlchemy)
 - pip (Python package installer)

 ## 🚀 Installation & Setup